kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 Winden Racing.
 Huggins (Pinkies Out) show excellent consistency between pit stops, exemplifying their reliability and skilled pit crew.
-That is not to discount 23 Van Winden Racing's excellent showing at this race, though the extra pit stop and extra time in session #5 did not help them get closer to winning the event.
+That is not to discount 23 Van Winden Racing's excellent showing at this race, though the extra pit stop and extra time in outing #5 did not help them get closer to winning the event.

 ## Conclusion